Foreign relations of South Africa during apartheid: Western influence in anti-apartheid movement

 While international opposition to apartheid grew, the Nordic countries in particular provided both moral and financial support for the ANC.
 On 21 February 1986– a week before he was murdered– Sweden's prime minister Olof Palme made the keynote address to the Swedish People's Parliament Against Apartheid held in Stockholm.
 In addressing the hundreds of anti-apartheid sympathisers as well as leaders and officials from the ANC and the Anti-Apartheid Movement such as Oliver Tambo, Palme said Apartheid needed to be abolished, not reformed.

+However, the country which provided the most support and aid to ending South African apartheid was Cuba, who helped train the armed wing of anti apartheid resistance.
+Their assistance to Angola, fighting for independence, in 1987 allowed for a weakening of South African apartheid forces, who were engaged in the conflict.
+Cuba also provided medical staff and assistance to black South Africans, which Nelson Mandela himself acknowledged and thanked Fidel Castro for upon his release.
+Mandela said that Cuba's support was not only in rhetoric, but with resources for the people of South Africa.
+When Mandela met Castro in 1991, he said "our friend Cuba, who helped us train our people, who gave us resources that helped us so much in our struggle".

 Other Western countries adopted a more ambivalent position.
 In the 1980s, both the Reagan and Thatcher administrations in the US and UK followed a 'constructive engagement' policy with the apartheid government, vetoing the imposition of UN economic sanctions on South Africa, as they both fiercely believed in free trade and saw South Africa as a bastion against Marxist forces in Southern Africa.
 Thatcher declared the ANC a terrorist organisation, and in 1987 her spokesman, Bernard Ingham, said that anyone who believed that the ANC would ever form the government of South Africa was "living in cloud cuckoo land".

 By the late 1980s, however, with the tide of the Cold War turning and no sign of a political resolution in South Africa, Western patience with the apartheid government began to run out.
-By 1989, a bipartisan Republican/Democratic initiative in the US favoured economic sanctions (realised as the Comprehensive Anti-Apartheid Act), the release of Nelson Mandela and a negotiated settlement involving the ANC.
+By 1989, the "lame duck" year of Reagan as a president, a bipartisan Republican/Democratic initiative in the US favoured economic sanctions (realised as the Comprehensive Anti-Apartheid Act), the release of Nelson Mandela and a negotiated settlement involving the ANC.
 Thatcher too began to take a similar line, but insisted on the suspension of the ANC's armed struggle.